 A maximum position of 2%

-Although the stop loss size (in point distance) changed for every trade, the risked always stayed the same.
+Although the stop loss size (in point distance) changed for every trade, the percentage risked always stayed the same.
 The maximum allowed risk (position size) on any one trade was 2% of the current total account balance.
 The table below shows two examples of how the turtle traders would adjust their stop and position size based on volatility.

 |Volatility||Entry Price||Stop Loss Price||Stop Distance||Account Size||Risk per trade||Contracts to buy|